irumeria/StationarySE/README.md

 ## On progress

-1. Open-shell system for Hartree-fock Method
+1. Implement the open-shell system for Hartree-fock Method
-2. Set the positive charge distribution as a parameter instead of fixing it in the origin
+2. Try the Hartree-fock Method in moleculars